uldahlalex/TestDrivenExercises/README.md

 - **Entities/**: Contains the database entities (Employee, Department, Project)
 - **Data/**: Contains the DbContext and seed data
-- **Exercises/**: Contains the exercise interface, stub implementation, and solution
+- **Exercises/**: Contains the exercise interface and implementation
-- **Tests/**: Contains the TUnit tests that validate the exercises
+- **Tests/**: Contains the XUnit tests that validate the exercises

 ## Database Schema